 - May need to have dental treatments done before even qualifying for implants (gum disease treatment, bone grafting, or extractions)

-Despite the few drawbacks, implants are best option for your long term oral health and will offer you a better quality of life.
+Despite the few drawbacks, implants are the best option for your long-term oral health and will offer you a better quality of life.

 Replace one tooth– A single dental implant is all you need to replace one missing tooth.
-It will used to anchor a dental crown that will blend in seamlessly with the rest of your natural teeth.
+It will be used to anchor a dental crown that will blend in seamlessly with the rest of your natural teeth.

-Replace multiple teeth– When you have multiple missing teeth, at least two dental implants will be used to secure a dental restoration.
+Replace multiple teeth– When you have multiple missing teeth, at least two dental implants will be used to secure dental restoration.
 Multiple consecutive missing teeth will require about two implants that will anchor a dental bridge.
 If your missing teeth are not consecutive, a partial denture will be secured with several dental implants.

 Replacing all teeth– For patients missing an entire arch of upper or lower teeth, at least four implants will be used to secure a denture.
 Since every case is different, Dr. Perkins will need to perform a thorough evaluation to determine the number of implants you will need to anchor the denture.